Tourism in Kamloops:

 Tournament Capital Grants

 The Tournament Capital Grant, provided by the City of Kamloops, is eligible to all amateur sports organizations.
-The maximum allocation of funds is $200 for a Regional Tournament, $500 for a Provincial Tournament, $1,000 for a Western Canadian Tournament, $1,500 for a National Tournament and $1,500 for an Invitational Tournament.
+The maximum allocation of funds is $500 for a Provincial Tournament, $1,000 for a Western Canadian Tournament, $1,500 for a National Tournament and $1,500 for an Invitational Tournament.
 More information

 The PacificSport Travel Grant gives financial aid to athletes and coaches travelling for training and competitions.
 More information